 Michael Ramsey joined the Economic Development team in July of 2019 after working in the Berkeley County Assessor’s office for 22 years.
 Mr. Ramsey is a Certified General licensed commercial appraiser.
 A graduate of The Citadel and a lifelong resident of Berkeley County, he is passionate about public education and an active volunteer within his community.
 In his free time, he loves spending time in the Low Country with his wife and three young boys.

 Hannah Moldenhauer is Berkeley County’s Public Information Officer.
 In this role, Moldenhauer serves as the spokesman for the Economic Development Office, County Government and other departments within the County.
 She further assists the Economic Development Office with the coordination of project announcements, groundbreakings and grand openings.
 Raised in South Carolina, a graduate of the University of South Carolina, Moldenhauer is proud to call the Lowcountry home.
 After 5 years in the news industry, as an anchor and reporter, Hannah transitioned into the public information sector and was drawn to Berkeley County for its many opportunities and exciting future.

 Mrs. Myra Dix serves as the Administrative Specialist in the Economic Development Office.
-A graduate of Davidson County Community College in North Carolina with a Degree in Paralegal Studies, Mrs. Dix worked in the legal profession for over 25 years before being selected by former County Supervisor Bill Peagler to serve in her current position.
-Born and raised in Thomasville, North Carolina – Mrs. Dix and her family have been Berkeley County residents since 1990.
+A graduate of Davidson County Community College in North Carolina with a Degree in Paralegal Studies, Mrs. Dix worked in the legal profession for over 25 years before joining the Berkeley County team in 2015.
+Born and raised in Thomasville, North Carolina, Mrs. Dix and her family have been Berkeley County residents since 1990.